Dynamics of Schwarz reflections: the mating phenomena: Dynamics of deltoid reflection

 and this set, which we denote by $\Gamma$, is a Jordan curve.
 Also,

 \end{theorem}

 \begin{lemma} $\partial T^\infty$ is locally connected. \end{lemma}

-We will give a detailed proof of Lemma~\ref{deltoid_lc} in Subsection~\ref{deltoid_local_conn} (this lemma is crucial and the techniques that will go into the proof will be used elsewhere in the paper too).
+We will give a detailed proof of Lemma~\ref{deltoid_lc} in Subsection~\ref{deltoid_local_conn}.
+We remark that this lemma is crucial and the techniques that will go into the proof will be used elsewhere in the paper too.
 The derivation of the main theorem from the main lemma is explained below.